Cooperation Between Israel

 McDonnell Douglas won a major contract to supply the Israeli Air Force with its next generation of fighters.
 The deal, to produce 21 F-15I Eagles-a version of the U.S. Air Force's F-15E-is worth $2 billion.
 The contract, Bedarf says, helps the company maintain a higher rate of production and allows the company to keep, if not increase, jobs.

 Sigma-Aldrich Corp. is the only Missouri company that has a subsidiary in Israel.
-It actually has two, Sigma Israel Chemical in Petach Tikva and Makor Chemical in Jerusalem, which sell chemicals manufactured in the United States primarily for research purposes.
-Controller Kirk Richter said the company established a presence in Israel in the 1970's because it was a good source of chemists and a potentially lucrative market.
+It has two, Sigma Israel Chemical in Petach Tikva and Makor Chemical in Jerusalem, which sell chemicals manufactured in the United States primarily for research purposes.
+Controller Kirk Richter said the company established a presence in Israel in the 1970s because it was a good source of chemists and a potentially lucrative market.

 Patrick Anderson, a sales manager for Labconco Corp., said his company has also been doing business in Israel for more than a decade and now have a sales representative in the country.
 The company manufactures lab equipment that is used for research in microbiology and blood work.
 Anderson said they had sold a significant amount to the Weizmann Institute.

-Eagle Pitcher has been selling high performance batteries for 15 years to the Israeli Air Force and space programs.
+Eagle Pitcher has been selling high-performance batteries for 15 years to the Israeli Air Force and space programs.
 Another division of the company is planning to sell batteries and other parts for an automated toll tagging system Israel is developing for the civilian market.

-Ron Workman, Vice President of George P Reintjes Co., says his company has had good experience over the last 15 years selling refractory applications for chemical factories in Israel.
+Ron Workman, Vice President of George P Reintjes Co., says his company has had a good experience over the last 15 years selling refractory applications for chemical factories in Israel.

 Missouri companies interested in developing business relationships with Israel can find help from the America-Israel Chamber of Commerce of St. Louis (314-432-0134).
 The Chamber has a database of Israeli businesses and provides various services to facilitate contacts with potential business partners.

-Joint ventures between Israeli and Missouri companies can also obtain funding from the Binational Industrial Research and Development Foundation (BIRD).
-BIRD provides funding for projects in 33 states and the District of Columbia.
-The United States and Israel established BIRD in 1977 to fund joint U.S.-Israeli teams in the development and subsequent commercialization of innovative, nondefense technological products from which both the Israeli and American company can expect to derive benefits commensurate with the investments and risks.
-Most grant recipients are small businesses involved with software, instrumentation, communications, medical devices and semiconductors.
+One good way to break into the Israeli market is through a joint venture with an Israeli company.
+Funding for such projects is available from the Binational Industrial Research and Development Foundation (BIRD).
+The United States and Israel established BIRD in 1977 to fund joint U.S.-Israeli teams in the development and subsequent commercialization of innovative, nondefense technological products from which both the Israeli and American companies can expect to derive benefits commensurate with the investments and risks.
+Most grant recipients are small businesses involved with software, instrumentation, communications, medical devices, and semiconductors.

 Scientific Innovations

 Paul Schmidt, a physicist at the University of Missouri, is interested in the structure of materials.
-The application of his research could lead to the production of higher quality glass, which could be used for optical fibers in communications.
+The application of his research could lead to the production of higher-quality glass, which could be used for optical fibers in communications.
 He found that his interests meshed with those of his Hebrew University collaborator.

 Washington University Medical School has a positron tomography facility that is used to study how the brain works.
 A BSF grant made it possible for an Israeli student to come to St. Louis to learn imaging techniques involved in positron tomography from Michael Welch.